bobanmilano/nutri_plus/README.md

 # nutri_plus
-NutriPlus - App for analyzing industrial food products by scanning the product barcode.
+NutriPlus - An Android App for analyzing industrial food products by scanning the product barcode.